 Gain a world-class MBA at UWA

 Tailor the UWA MBA to your goals – from completing a personalised leadership development program, to attending high-level networking events and undertaking applied industry projects.
-You will be able to choose from a range of option units and specialise in Leadership, Natural Resources or General Management.
+You will be able to choose from a range of option units that suit your interests.